CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Background

 Cloud workloads fall into two broad classes: interactive and batch.
-Due to their latency-sensitive nature, interactive workloads are not amenable to temporal shifting optimizations.
-Hence, our work primarily focuses on batch workloads, specifically clustered batch workloads that run on a cluster of cloud services.
-Many popular cloud workloads, such as MPI-style parallel batch jobs and machine learning training frameworks (e.g., PyTorch) fall into this category.
+Since interactive workloads are latency-sensitive, they are not amenable to temporal shifting optimizations, and scaling is only beneficial in response to demand variations.
+Hence, our work focuses on distributed batch workloads, such as machine learning jobs, data analytics, and scientific computing simulations, which run on multiple machines.
+Given its benefits, elastic execution mechanisms are now built into many machine learning frameworks, such as Pytorch \cite{pytorch}, data processing frameworks, such as Spark \cite{elastic_spark}, as well as scheduling frameworks~\cite{kubeflow,elastic_hpc,sergeev2018horovod}.

-Our work is applicable to any batch job that is amenable to cloud autoscaling, where the job is able to handle dynamic changes to the number of servers allocated to it.
-Typically, cloud autoscalers provide horizontal scaling to meet a job's service level objectives (SLOs)~\cite{aws-autoscaling}, while our carbon scaler exploits this resource flexibility to optimize the job's carbon emissions.
-Cloud autoscalers are used for interactive web services to handle sudden workload spikes, rather than for batch jobs.
-However, clustered batch computations such as scientific MPI applications and the Horovod elastic framework for PyTorch~\cite{sergeev2018horovod} have recently gained horizontal scaling capabilities, making them amenable to carbon scaling.